Measurement Component

 self.h5_file.close()

-- User can drag and drop the file on the app to reload the value and bring ScopeFoundry to the same state
+- The user can drag and drop the file on the app to reload the values and bring ScopeFoundry to the same state.

-- ScopeFoundry already generates widgets in the tree left that user can use to set values
+- ScopeFoundry already generates widgets in the left tree that the user can use to set values.

-- Coherent way to access settings in other components.
-For example, here we referenced a setting from the “number_gen” hardware component, asked it to update itself and retrieved a value
+- Provides a coherent way to access settings in other components.
+For example, here we referenced a setting from the “number_gen” hardware component, asked it to update itself, and retrieved a value.

-- Easy way to generate GUI and connect to widget in GUIs as you will see next
+- An easy way to generate a GUI and connect to widgets in GUIs, as you will see next.

-We use two Qt based libraries to create the UI, let’s import them on top of the file.
+We use two Qt-based libraries to create the UI.
+Let’s import them at the top of the file:

 import pyqtgraph as pg